-Sounds of cars driving by, someone (probably one of your kids) talking, thoughts in your head… There are so many things that can distract us when we want to meditate.
+Sounds of cars driving by, someone (probably one of your kids) talking, thoughts in your head… There are so many things that can distract you when you want to meditate.
 It’s SO easy to be distracted!

-And it’s so easy to let those things distract us….
+And it’s so easy to let these things distract you….
 Yes, sometimes distraction is something we happily accept.
 We accept distraction so we won’t get into that state of relaxation that meditation can bring us in.
 Even if we would love to get there.
 Let me explain…

 The scary part…